Divy1211/AoE2DE_UGC_Guide/docs/general/xs/programmer.md

 |`#!java Vector` | `#!java Vector v = Vector(1.2, 2.3, 3);` |

 A few things to note:
-1. Refer to the `Vector Manipulation` topic of the `XS Scripting: Function Reference` for all the different functions that can be used on vectors.
+1. Refer to the [Vector Manipulation](../functions/#2-vector-manipulation "Jump to: XS Scripting > Function Reference > Vector Manipulation") section of this guide for all the different functions that can be used on vectors.
 2. Variables cannot be used in vector initialisation.
 For example: `#!java Vector v = Vector(x, y, z);` does not work.
 Here `x`, `y`, `z` are floating point values.
 Use `#!java Vector v = xsVectorSet(x, y, z);` instead.
 3. Constant Variables
     Syntax `#!java const int a = 10;` or `#!java const float PI = 3.1415;` will declare an immutable variable.